denten-books/plain-text/0-intro.md

 appears in the idea of "vectoralist class" coined by McKenzie Wark.
 By "vectoralist class" Wark means something like the group of interests that control the distribution of information.
 See for example
 @wark_information_2006.
-In understanding the document as a vector I posit it as a three-dimensional rather than a two-dimensional object, with the extra dimension extending in time.
-Similar to Jerome McGann's idea of the "editorial horizon."
+In understanding the document as a vector I posit it as a three-dimensional rather than a two-dimensional object, with the extra dimension extending in time, similar to Jerome McGann's idea of the "editorial horizon."
 See @mcgann_textual_1991.

 [^ln-winner]: See for example: "[w]riters concerned with with problems of